akaabdullahmateen/roadmap/documentation/css/concepts/block-formatting-context/index.md

 #### Margin collapsing example

-In this example we have two adjacent {{HTMLElement("div")}} elements, which each have a vertical margin of `10px`.
+In this example we have two adjacent `<div>` elements, which each have a vertical margin of `10px`.
 Because of margin collapsing, the vertical gap between them is 10 pixels, not the 20 we might expect.